 Street art in Bushwick

-Bushwick was once a derelict manufacturing area you wouldn’t dare set foot in but artists and entrepreneurs have transformed it into a colourful, buzzing place.
-At its heart is The Bushwick Collective, a series of streets (St Nicholas Avenue, Troutman Street and Jefferson Street, bordered by Flushing Avenue to the east and Cypress Avenue to the west) with enormous, colourful murals by local and international artists.
-It follows that art galleries are as common as bus stops here; Koenig & Clinton, Microscope Gallery and Underdonk are just a few.
+Once an area known for little more than its manufacturing, Bushwick has transformed in recent years into a colourful, buzzing place, with a heap of lively eateries that reflect the neighbourhood’s diverse diaspora.
+At its heart is The Bushwick Collective, a series of streets (St Nicholas Avenue, Troutman Street and Jefferson Street, bordered by Flushing Avenue to the east and Cypress Avenue to the west) taken over by enormous, colourful murals by local and international artists.
+It follows that art galleries are now as common as bus stops here; Koenig & Clinton, Microscope Gallery and Underdonk are just a few.

-Beer gardens and gritty dive bars define the Bushwick nightlife scene; The Rookery with its outdoor seating and pub-grub, or The Johnsons with its low-key vibe are the best places to revive yourself.
+Beer gardens and gritty dive bars define the Bushwick nightlife scene; The Rookery with its outdoor seating and pub-grub, or The Johnsons with its low-key vibe, are the best places to revive yourself.
 Bushwick’s craft beer game is strong, too; Kings Country Brewers Collective has a large, light-filled taproom.
-The best eats in Bushwick appear unassuming: homely Italian joint Nicandra’s serve house-made pasta, while Los Hermanos serves delectable tacos in the back of a tortilla factory.
+The best eats in Bushwick appear unassuming: homely Greek joint Yia Yia’s serves a silky avgolemono, while Los Hermanos serves delectable tacos in the back of a tortilla factory.

 Start planning now